In an effort to promote diversity, PhD scholarships for minorities are becoming easier to find.

 Scholarship Link

 Earning a PhD will cost you plenty of stress and sleepless nights for around five years of your life.
 With rising tuition, that doctoral degree can also cost you hundreds of thousands of dollars.
-Many minority students are held back from their doctorate dreams simply by lacking the financial means.
-Luckily, scholarships can provide ample funding for avoiding mountains of student loan debt.
-If you self-identify as African American, Asian, Pacific Islander, Native American, Hispanic, or Alaskan Native, consider these 20 great PhD scholarships for minorities.
+Many minority students are held back simply by lacking the financial means.
+Financial aid in the form of scholarships can provide ample funding, helping avoid massive student loan debt.
+If you identify as African American, Asian, Pacific Islander, Native American, Hispanic, or Alaska Native, consider these 20 great PhD scholarships for minorities.
+If you want to find great values on PhD programs, check out some of our school rankings.

 20 Great Left Handed Scholarships